Micaela L. Nee, CRC II

 Clinical Research Coordinator

-Michaela is a Clinical Research Coordinator and Clinical Neuropsychometrician at Boston Center for Memory (BCM).
-Micaela coordinates clinical trials investigating devices and biologics in Mild Cognitive Impairment and mild to moderate stage Alzheimer's disease and administers neuropsychological assessments.
+Micaela coordinates clinical trials investigating devices and biologics in Mild Cognitive Impairment and mild to moderate stage Alzheimer's disease.

 Micaela graduated from Connecticut College with a dual Bachelor’s degree in Psychology and Art.
 During her senior year she completed an honors thesis in Psychology looking at the role of place on donative behavior.
 Through the design of two experiments, she investigated how nostalgia, place attachment, and environment influence charitable behavior.
 Micaela also worked as a full time research assistant in Harvard’s Laboratory for Developmental Studies run by Dr. Elizabeth Spelke.
 In this developmental psychology lab, she worked on studies investigating the cognitive capacities of infants, toddlers, and children by tracking their eye movements during study sessions.

 Micaela plans to gain clinical experience and additional research experience at Boston Center for Memory before pursuing a graduate career in psychology.
-This past year, Micaela was also accepted into Brandeis University's Post-Baccalaureate Program in Studio Art with expected graduation date in May 2020.
+Micaela was also accepted into Brandeis University's Post-Baccalaureate Studio Art Program and graduated in May 2020.